apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

     specific language governing permissions and limitations
     under the License.

-title: Plugin Development Guide
+title: Create a Plugin
-toc_title: Create a plugin
+toc_title: Create a Plugin
-description: Develop your own plugin.
+description: Develop your own Cordova plugin.
 ---

-# Plugin Development Guide
+# Create a Plugin

 A _plugin_ is a package of injected code that allows the Cordova webview within which the app renders to communicate with the native platform on